bilalLaeeq/GMrep/Assignment 2/ReadMe.md

 ## Bilal laeeq

-###### 1.**The Room**: The Room is a puzzle video game The room is a 3D video game and in this game, initially, 4 puzzle boxes are presented to the players.
+###### [^1].**The Room**: The Room is a puzzle video game The room is a 3D video game and in this game, initially, 4 puzzle boxes are presented to the players.
 In the first box,  you will find a tutorial about how to move around the box and how to interact with the features of the box.

+###### [^2].**Street Racing Game 2d** :  This is a single player racing game.
+Talking about the gameplay, user has to dodge other cars and score points.
+The more you play, more you’ll score the points.
+PC controls are [Left, Right, Up.
+Down Arrow Keys for movement].
+Difficulty level : Beginners.

+###### [^3]. **Can K.O Game**: The player has to hit the cans with different balls.
+At total, there are 5 balls and the player has to keep on throwing within those given balls.
+Whenever the player throws the ball in the center part of the can, it creates an explosion and these type of action gains more score points.
+The more you keep on hitting the Cans without missing, more will be your score points.
+Simply, try to hit the can with K.O.
+In order to knock down the can, the player has to swipe the ball towards the can at a speed.
+The main objective of this game is to knock down cans as many as you can but with a certain number of balls.